dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 Ok back to the form.
 We're going to need a variable to track the state of the email-address field and auto updates as users type in their email address.
 In Angular and similar frameworks, we would achieve this by using some form of two way data binding.
 In reagent, we do something very similar using an Atom.
 Atoms are one of the few mutable data structure in Clojure.
 Reagent extends a Clojure Atom by ensuring that whenever an Atom is mutated, any component that uses it is rerendered (so we don't have to worry about updating our views).
 So let's use that!

-We create a new atom for email-address and pass it into an email-input component (that we haven't created yet).
+Let's just create a new atom for email-address to start.

 {% highlight clojure  %}
 (defn home-page []